 Why Major in Medical Diagnostics?

 Access to quality healthcare for all is one of the most significant grand challenges of the 21st century.
-Quality healthcare begins with an accurate and timely diagnosis, and this is where Medical Diagnostics majors have a distinct advantage in their pursuit of graduate/professional studies in medicine, dentistry and optometry.
+Quality healthcare begins with an accurate and timely diagnosis, and this is where Medical Diagnostics majors have a distinct advantage in their pursuit of graduate and/or professional studies in medicine, dentistry, podiatry, and optometry.
 Medical Diagnostics is a clinical-oriented science program that incorporates the basic science courses required for admission to medical school with medical-related courses that impact on the diagnosis and therapy of disease.
 Students learn the pathophysiology of diseases in five major areas of study: Clinical Chemistry, Hematology, Immunohematology, Immunology and Medical Microbiology.
 Students study detailed information about laboratory analysis and how laboratory data correlates to human disease.

 Uniqueness of Our Program